Who’s Stephanie A. Smelser

 2010 Manhole series began as a visual invitation into the inspection chamber.

 This small circular covered opening on the floor, pavement, or other surfaces allows a person to enter.
 Generally, this is a special opening for only selected people to be invited into the city street hole leading to the sewer line.
-Often there is a single pipe that transports all from inside to the main line that’s underneath the manhole cover.
-In short the vertical hole in the ground, to the underground sewer pipeline it’s a very complex system.
-If there is any leakage or blockage in the underground sewer pipeline-much gratitude exists for the willingness of one to go down there for deep tending.
 This Manhole series consists of drains from CT, NY, AZ, and CA. You can contact the artist directly for more information on this Manhole series.

 Steff Smelser is an educator first, her art is often teaching something- A Visual Awareness Artist.